Harbus2918/haloinfinite8sbot/README.md

 Thank you for choosing the Halo Infinite 8s Series Bot.
 Enjoy your games and may the best Spartans win!

+If you want to add me to your discord server [Click Here](https://bit.ly/3JIGL8n)

 For any questions, feedback, or support, please reach out on Discord (idefend) or raise an issue on this repository.